payalpatra/CS-Fundamentals/4_OOPS/Readme.md

 4 |Method overloading may or may not require inheritance. |Method overriding always needs inheritance.|
 5 |In method overloading, methods must have the same name and different signatures. |In method overriding, methods must have the same name and same signature.|
 6 |	In method overloading, the return type can or can not be the same, but we just have to change the parameter. |In method overriding, the return type must be the same or co-variant.|

+### Overloading and Overriding in JavaScript

+JavaScript does not support function overloading natively.
+If we will add functions with the same name and different arguments, it considers the last defined function. <br/>

+It is true that JavaScript supports overriding not overloading.
+When you define multiple functions which has the same name, the last one defined will override all the previously defined ones and every time when you invoke a function, the last defined one will get executed.